 Let me propose a question… What could be better than relaxing by the beautiful water garden you created with your bear hands.
 Yes, bear hands, because that’s how your hands feel after all that digging!

-The answer is, relaxing by your beautiful water garden with a plate of delicious food that you prepared on your new outdoor kitchen barbecue grill island.
+The answer is, relaxing by your beautiful water garden with a plate of delicious food that you prepared on your new outdoor kitchen grill island.
 And of course a nice cool beverage to go with it!

 Yes, it’s time for yet another project to bring us closer to that at home getaway feel.
 This time we will be building a stone grill island with concrete counter tops.